 When you accept a Job Offer at Puget Sound, you agree with this student acceptance statement: "I have read and will comply with the employment responsibilities referenced below, as well as department-specific work expectations provided by my supervisor.
-I accept this Job Offer with the understanding that I am responsible to limit my earnings to the amount shown in the Status of Earnings."
+I accept this Job Offer with the understanding that I am responsible to monitor my earnings and to not exceed my Earnings Limit."

 Before you are authorized to begin work as a university employee, you must complete the Federal I-9 form and submit it to Career and Employment Services (CES).
 Your employment may be terminated if CES does not receive this form.

-To be paid, please also complete the payroll Direct Deposit form and Federal W-4 form.
+Once you begin your on-campus job, you may update your W-4 withholding and enroll in direct deposit online.
 If you do not complete a W-4 form, the Payroll Office will use standard default deductions.
-(Campus earnings, both work-study and nonwork-study, are considered taxable income.)
+(Campus earnings are considered taxable income.)

-Jobs are associated with a specific time period (Job Duration) and a maximum Earnings Limit—shown in the Offer Letter and on the PeopleSoft HR Status of Earnings page.
+Jobs are associated with a specific time period and a maximum Earnings Limit—shown in the Offer Letter and on the myPugetSound Job & Earnings page.
 You are responsible to monitor your earnings to ensure the amount is not exceeded.
 The Earnings Limit does not represent a guarantee of earnings because actual earnings will depend on departmental needs and your availability to work.
 Unearned amounts are not carried past the end date of the Job Duration.

-When you log in to PeopleSoft HR, you will be able to access your Status of Earnings and the amount remaining to earn as of the most recent payroll.
-The information is provided to assist you and your supervisor with tracking the progress of your earnings and ensure the limit is not exceeded.
-Note: The Hours and Amount Remaining reflect hours worked and paid during the previous pay period—usually ending on the 6th and 21st of the month.
+When you log in to myPugetSound, you will be able to access your Job & Earnings page, which lists the amount remaining to earn as of the most recent payroll.
+The information is provided to assist you and your supervisor with tracking the progress of your earnings.
+Note: The Hours and Amount Remaining are updated twice a month with each Payroll process, and reflect hours worked and paid during the previous pay period—usually ending on the 6th and 21st of the month.
 Totals are updated each Payday and do not include hours you’ve worked since your last paycheck.

 Hours of Work Per Week

-Commonly, jobs involve approximately 10 hours per week on average.
-To determine the average hours per week you would need to work to earn the full amount of your Earnings Limit (shown in the Status of Earnings and Offer Letter) on a consistent basis for the Job Duration—not including holidays or break periods—use this calculation: Divide your Earnings Limit by your Pay Rate.
+Commonly, jobs involve approximately 9 hours per week on average.
+To determine the average hours per week you would need to work to earn the full amount of your Earnings Limit (shown on the Job & Earnings page and in the Offer Letter) on a consistent basis for the Job Duration—not including holidays or break periods—use this calculation: Divide your Earnings Limit by your Pay Rate.
 Then divide that figure by the number of weeks you will be working (31 weeks for the full academic year, 15 for fall only, 16 for spring only, or 15 for summer).
-For this calculation, we assume students are working during finals weeks, but not holiday periods such as winter break and spring break (although with the consent of your supervisor you may work then if it is within the job duration).
+For this calculation, we assume students are working during finals weeks, but not holiday periods such as winter break and spring break (although with the consent of your supervisor you may work holiday periods if it is within the job duration).

-Student misconduct in the workplace that also involves a potential violation of student conduct standards as outlined in the Student Integrity Code may also be referred to the Associate Dean of Students for separate and independent adjudication under the Student Integrity Code.
+Student misconduct in the workplace that involves a potential violation of student conduct standards as outlined in the Student Integrity Code may also be referred to the Associate Dean of Students for separate and independent adjudication.

 Adjustments to your work schedule should be arranged in advance with your supervisor in accordance with the department's established policies and procedures.
 Your supervisor provides instructions about procedures to follow if illness or other unforeseen circumstances impact your work schedule.

 University employees are paid by the 15th and the final day of each month.
 Generally, timesheets need to be finalized by the 6th and 21st of each month to ensure timely receipt of your payroll payment, but we encourage you to enter hours each day you work to avoid missing Payroll deadlines.
-Consult Payroll's calendar to see specific pay dates and deadlines for submitting hours.
+Consult the calendar provided by Payroll to see specific pay dates and deadlines for submitting hours.

 Falsification of time sheet information is considered a violation of the Student Integrity Code.

-Student employment positions are based on an hour's work for an hour's pay, and do not include sick leave, vacation pay, or unemployment benefits.
-If you regularly work more than 20 hours per week, you may be eligible to participate in the University's Tax-deferred Annuity Plan.
-For Plan information contact Human Resources.
-Student staff members are covered by the University's Worker's Compensation benefits should you be injured on the job.
+Student employment positions are based on an hour's work for an hour's pay, and do not include unemployment benefits, or vacation pay.
+Student staff members are covered by the university's worker's compensation benefits should you be injured on the job.
 You are required to report your injury to your supervisor as soon as possible.
+For complete information regarding worker’s compensation, see the university’s policy on Workplace Safety.

-We request that you provide at least two weeks notice to your supervisor and the Student Employment Coordinator in CES if you anticipate leaving a job before the end of the Job Duration.
+We request that you provide at least two weeks notice to your supervisor and the Assistant Director of Student Employment Programs, Training, and Development at CES if you anticipate leaving a job before the end of the Job Duration.
 Appropriate notice provides your supervisor with an opportunity to make staffing arrangements to ensure that the goals of the department are met, and demonstrates your understanding of the value of such notice.

 As a policy matter, student staff members do have the right to terminate their employment at any time with or without cause or prior notice, and the university retains the same right to terminate a student staff member’s employment at any time with or without cause or prior notice, regardless of any other documents or oral statements issued by the university or its representatives.